Rehabilitation Services Aide Jobs in USA with Visa Sponsorship

 Can I get sponsored if I only have a rehabilitation technician certificate?

 Certificate programs alone typically don't qualify for H-1B sponsorship, which requires a bachelor's degree.
-However, you might qualify for other visa categories like TN (for Canadians/Mexicans) under 'Scientific Technician' if your duties involve technical healthcare support and you have appropriate education.
+However, you might qualify for other visa categories like TN visa (for Canadians/Mexicans) under 'Scientific Technician' if your duties involve technical healthcare support and you have appropriate education.

 What are approval rates like for rehabilitation aide H-1B petitions?